MSG2005/BIG-DATA-ANALYSIS/README.md

 - **10 million rows**
 - **50 million rows**

 This variety allows testing how each library handles increasingly large workloads.
+All the datasets are created from the python code.

 ## **Step 3: Benchmarking Approach**